With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Having owned several Apple notebooks which utilize the MagSafe adapters I've seen my share of failures.
-Anything in from stuck pins which prevent the ...
+Anything in from stuck pins which prevent the computer from charging to ...

 Repair : Apple MacBook MagSafe Charger Power Cordby Kactapuss